-The chances are you’ve heard of artificial intelligence, or as it’s more commonly referred to, AI.
-Whether you’re constantly keeping up to date with AI news on Wired, or the extent of your knowledge on the topic ends at guessing it probably has something to do with robots, you’ve heard about it.
+You’ve probably heard of artificial intelligence, or AI.
+Whether you’re constantly keeping up to date with AI news on Wired, or all you know is there are robots involved, you’ve heard about it.

-A 2018 study conducted by Capgemini on AI’s potential in retail discovered that retailers could save over $340 billion a year by 2020 as a direct result of AI cross functions, with an expected 80% of the savings coming from AI increasing efficiency and processes.
+A 2018 study conducted by Capgemini on AI’s potential in retail showed that retailers could save over $340 billion a year by 2020 as a direct result of AI cross functions, with an expected 80% of the savings coming from increased efficiency and streamlined processes.

-With more companies taking on artificial intelligence software and practices, and with increasing evidence pointing towards AI being far more than just a trend, we thought we’d investigate its potentials.
+With more companies adopting AI software and increasing evidence that it'll be around for a while, we thought we’d investigate its potential.

 What is AI?

-When most of us think about artificial intelligence and the future, the first thing that springs to mind is robotics.
+When most of us think about artificial intelligence and the future, the first thing we think of is robotics.
 And if you google ‘AI robots’ the first thing you’ll see is a somewhat haunting image of ‘Sophia’.
-So, the fact there are misconceptions as to what AI is, isn’t shocking.
+So the misconceptions around AI aren't shocking.

 “The field of computer science dedicated to solving cognitive problems commonly associated with human intelligence, such as learning, problem-solving, and pattern recognition.
 Artificial Intelligence, often abbreviated as ‘AI’, may connote robotics or futuristic scenes, AI goes well beyond the automatons of science fiction, into the non-fiction of modern-day advanced computer science.”

 The founders of AI, John McCarthy and Marvin Minsky, defined artificial intelligence as any task conducted by a machine or program that a human would require intelligence to do.